mrcsjksn/somnolence/README.md

 ---

-_Written as part of Marcus Jackson's Masters Thesis_
+_Written as part of Marcus Jackson's Masters Thesis:_
+__DISCONTINUITY:__ a compositional approach to the dynamic decoupling of gesture and sound in live performance

 #### Performance History